zsparal/api-documentation/source/connect/splitting-payments.rst

 Getting started: Connecting an account
 --------------------------------------
-To start connecting accounts to process payments for, please contact your Mollie partner manager.
+To start connecting accounts to process payments for, contact your Mollie partner manager.
 They can enable Split payments on your account.

 Once your account is setup properly, any new merchants you :doc:`onboard via your app </connect/onboarding>` will